CP1404/Practicals/prac_06/README.md

     Test the class.

-    Note: Python has built in date and time functionality in the **datetime** module, so you wouldn't usually write your own class to store a date, but this is a good practice exercise.
+    Note: Python has built in date and time functionality in the **datetime** module, so you would not usually write your own class to store a date, but this is a good practice exercise.

 3. Create a program that uses a list of **Person** objects.